Sonos Sub Mini vs Sub (Gen 3): What's The Difference?

 One design element worth noting is that the Sub Mini must be stood up vertically, though its compact size makes it easy to position almost anywhere in your room and remain discrete.
 By contrast, the Sonos Sub Gen 3 can be stood vertically or laid horizontally and hidden underneath furniture.

-Internals Breakdown
+Internals Breakdown:

 Internally, both subwoofers boast Two Class-D digital amplifiers to ensure they are both tuned perfectly for their acoustic architecture.